Code-Institute-Submissions/outerzone/README.md

 * Fix image resolutions on home page
 * Add if statements so only completed links appear on artist page
 * Add link to artist page on products page.
+* Products - Search bar isn't working.
+* Products - if no products by that artist, display a message.

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)